First The Bubble, Then The Burst

 Wizards of the Coast printed a slew of new card sets, pushing the price of each pack back down to the original price: $3.
 Collectors weren’t happy, but collectors aren’t the hero of Magic: The Gathering’s story.
 Players are.
 Magic: The Gathering cards were never meant to sit in plastic containers destined for attics and garages, like so many Beanie Babies continue to do.

 Since Wizards of the Coast deflated this bubble and embraced its authentic self, Magic: The Gathering has continued to put a spell on players.
 The company was acquired by Hasbro in 1999 for $325 million, introduced the Pro Tour Hall of Fame in 2005, hosted its two-millionth DCI (Duelists’ Convocation International) sanctioned tournament in 2009, and is credited for driving Hasbro’s Q2 2019 growth by 14 percent.
-Today, an estimated 20 million people play Magic: The Gathering across the world.
-The game is published in 11 different languages, and the number of women playing the game has increased by 28 percent since 2010.
+Today, an estimated 50 million people play Magic: The Gathering across the world.
 Its momentum is unrelenting.

 Gary Larson, a worn-down ex-Beanie collector, reflects with sadness: “sometimes, things that sound like a great idea just don’t pan out.”

-Kenly Craighill is an associate at Woden.
-Want to stay connected?
-Add Kenly on LinkedIn, read our extensive guide on how to craft your organization’s narrative, or send us an email at connect@wodenworks.com to discuss whatever your storytelling needs may be.
+Kenly Craighill was an associate at Woden.
+Read our extensive guide on how to craft your organization’s narrative, or send us an email at connect@wodenworks.com to uncover what makes you essential.